statsig-io/docs/docs/statsig-warehouse-native/analysis-tools/pipeline-overview.md

 The following tables will be generated and stored in your warehouse per-experiment.
 You have full access to these data sources for your own analysis, models, or visualizations.
 For experiments, `experiment_id` will be the name of the experiment; for Feature Gates, `experiment_id` will be the name of the gate along with the specific rule ID (e.g. `chatbot_llm_model_switch_31e9jwlgO1bSSznKntb2gp_exposures_summary`)

 This is not an exhaustive list, but includes most of the core result/staging tables that you might be interested in using for your own analysis.
+Note - These are internal tables and will change as the product evolves.
+Changes will be documented here.

 | Table                                                           | Description                                                                                                                     | Notes                                                      |
 | --------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------- |